MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/testing-scenarios-for-wip.md

 ---
-title: Testing scenarios for Windows Information Protection (WIP) (Windows 10)
+title: Testing scenarios for Windows Information Protection (WIP)
 description: A list of suggested testing scenarios that you can use to test Windows Information Protection (WIP) in your company. ms.reviewer: ms.prod: windows-client